fred-corp/FlipperZero-JTAG-SWD-SPI-breakout/README.md

 ## Features

-Convert the FlipperZero's GPIO port into standard headers for JTAG, SWD, and SPI connections.
+Convert the Flipper Zero's GPIO port into standard headers for JTAG, SWD, SPI, and UART connections.

 ### Compatible Apps

-The board should be compatible with any apps that use the FlipperZero's GPIO port for JTAG/SWD/SPI communication, though the following where the main targets during development for the pin selection and configuration :
+The board should be compatible with any apps that use the Flipper Zero's GPIO port for JTAG/SWD/SPI communication, though the following where the main targets during development for the pin selection and configuration :

 - [DAP Link](https://github.com/flipperdevices/flipperzero-good-faps/tree/dev/dap_link) (JTAG/SWD & UART)
 - [SWD Probe](https://github.com/xMasterX/all-the-plugins/tree/dev/base_pack/swd_probe) (SWD)